jmt-transloc/ondemand-python/README.md

-# Atlas Automation Testing
+# TransLoc OnDemand Automation Testing
-An automation testing repository for Atlas' applications using Python, Pytest, and Selenium.
+An automation testing repository for TransLoc's OnDemand and Authentication applications using Python, Pytest, and Selenium.

 1. [Installation](#installation)
 2. [Running Tests](#running-tests)
 3. [Troubleshooting](#troubleshooting)

 ## Installation
-To begin running tests, simply ensure that your Transloc virtual environment has up to date Python dependencies by installing via `/python/requirements.txt`, then install Chromedriver:
+To begin running tests, simply ensure that your TransLoc virtual environment has up to date Python dependencies by installing via `/python/requirements.txt`, then install Chromedriver:
 ```
 webdriverdownloader chrome